friedpies/pawtio/README.md

 ### Tech Stack
 This app was built with React, Express, and MongoDB and is deployed with Docker on a Digital Ocean Droplet.

+_update: soon to be connected to www.pawt.io (yes...
+I actually bought that domain name)_